 Transfer Payments.
 Transfer payment income is payment to individuals from all levels of government and from businesses for which no current services are performed, including payments to nonprofit institutions serving individuals.
-These payments accounted for 14.9 percent of total personal income in Massachusetts in 2016, dropping from 14.8 percent in 2015.
-The chart below does not include transfer payments from businesses or payments to nonprofit organizations.
+These payments accounted for 14.9 percent of total personal income in Massachusetts in 2016, increasing from 14.8 percent in 2015.
+The chart below does not include transfer payments from businesses or payments to non-profit organizations.
 Total transfer payments to individuals in Massachusetts from governments and businesses totaled \$66.78 billion for 2016, adjusted for inflation.
-Almost fifty-two percent of government transfer payments to individuals were medical payments, up from 51.0 percent in 2015.
+51.6 percent of government transfer payments to individuals were medical payments, up from over 51 percent in 2015.